Pharmaceutical Sciences, Ph.D.

 In the Department of Clinical Pharmacy and Outcomes Sciences

-The Ph.D. in Pharmaceutical Sciences with an emphasis in Pharmacy Administration prepares the graduate for many careers in academia and the pharmaceutical industry.
-The program is designed to meet the specific needs and objectives of the student and provide a strong foundation of course work and experiences in the areas of pharmaceutical outcomes research.
-In addition to the core coursework, students select a minor field to develop additional expertise in economics, pharmacoepidemiology, biostatistics, marketing or health policy.
-The program has a strong emphasis on developing quantitative, analytical and data management skills and uses a multidisciplinary approach in teaching and research activities.
+The Ph.D. in Pharmaceutical Sciences with a concentration in Pharmaceutical Outcomes Sciences prepares the graduate for numerous careers in academia, health care consulting, and the pharmaceutical industry.
+The program is designed to meet the specific needs and objectives of the student and provide a strong foundation of coursework and experiences in the areas of pharmaceutical outcomes research.
+In addition to the core coursework, students select an area of specialization to develop additional expertise in pharmacoeconomics, pharmacoepidemiology, or implementation science and health policy.
+The program has a strong emphasis on developing skills in quantitative and qualitative data analysis as well as large database management.
+The program uses a multidisciplinary approach in teaching and research activities.

-Students who enter the Ph.D. program in Pharmacy Administration with a post-baccalaureate degree (BS or PharmD) must successfully complete at least 61 hours of graduate course work.
-Students who enter the Ph.D. program in Pharmacy Administration with a Masters degree in a related field must successfully complete at least 37 hours of graduate course work.
+Students who enter the Ph.D. program with a concentration in Pharmaceutical Outcomes Sciences with a post-baccalaureate degree (B.S. or Pharm.D.) must successfully complete at least 60 hours of graduate coursework.
+Students who enter the Ph.D. program with a master’s degree in a related field must successfully complete at least 34 hours of graduate coursework.

 After enrolling in the program, the student must choose a research advisor by the end of the first year of enrollment.
-Admission to candidacy must occur by the end of the second year after passing a qualifying examination based on all courses completed in the business and analytical core.
-The comprehensive written and oral examination must be completed by the end of the third year of the program.
-A written dissertation, along with an oral presentation and defense, is required for the completion of the Ph.D. degree.
+Admission to candidacy must occur by the end of the second year after passing a qualifying examination based on all courses completed during the first year of the program.
+A comprehensive written and oral examination must be completed by the end of the third year of the program.
+A written dissertation, along with an oral presentation and defense is required for the completion of the Ph.D. degree

 Course | Title | Credits |